Timmy-Bergkvist/Pralinorskan-app/README.md

 #  }
 #}

-Step 3  replace the default database with a call to dj_database_url.parse
+Step 3  Replace the default database with a call to dj_database_url.parse
         And give it the database URL from Heroku.

 DATABASES = {